-- A student must attend school all day to participate in practice, a contest, or an event. - If a student is 15 minutes or more late to first hour, they will be considered absent in regards to participation.
-No practice or participation in a contest or event will be allowed on that day unless approved by the Athletic Director. - Participants not in school on Friday may not participate on Saturday and/or Sunday.
-A full day of attendance is required after an absence in order for a participant to practice or compete unless pre-approved by the Athletic Director.
+• A student must attend school all day to participate in practice, a contest, or an event.

+• If a student is 15 minutes or more late to the first hour, they will be considered absent in regards to participation.
+No practice or participation in a contest or event will be allowed on that day unless approved by the Athletic Director.